Finding the Edge: Conor’s 215 Miles Across Scotland

 P: Did you have any go-to products or foods during the race that helped you stay fuelled and focused?
 Did anything unexpected work particularly well?

-C: "I relied on Maurten carbohydrate drinks to get a lot of calories in without too much effort from my body.
+C: "I relied on Maurten carbohydrate drinks to get a lot of calories in without too much effort from my body, and LMNT Electrolytes to stay hydrated.
+The hydration element in particular was something incredibly crucial for me.
+When putting yourself under that kind of stress, it’s so easy to neglect the simple things.
 But something that really surprised me was Revels, the chocolates—they became my go-to for morale.
 When I was feeling low during the night, having a few Revels made me happy.
 It sounds silly, but it lifted my spirits.
 At aid stations, I’d get hot food, like beans on toast or soup, which was great for warming me up after being cold for so long."

 P: What was your absolute lowest point during the race, and how did you push through it?
 Was there a moment where you thought you might not be able to continue?